sweriko/password-generator-in-your-browser/README.md

-best way to generate "secure" pws on the go imo
+best way to generate "secure" pswrds as fast as possible. just set it up as a free cloudflare dev page to access it.